weipin/Cycles/docs/start_a_cycle.rst

                  authentications: Authentication[]? = nil, solicited: Bool = false,
                  completionHandler: CycleCompletionHandler) -> Cycle

-`URLString` and `completionHandler` are required parameters, the rest ones are all optional and have default values.
+.. note:: `URLString` and `completionHandler` are required parameters, the rest
+          ones are all optional and have default values.

 ::